gregmalcolm/ember-rails-movies-tutorial/README.md

 Click on the cards link on the top right of the screen to see what needs doing.
 Mark cards as done as you work through them using the "edit" link.

+Chrome is probably the easiest browser for this as it you can install the Ember Inspector, and it supports the placement of breakpoints by placing the word 'debugger' in the code.

 Ember documentation
 -------------------